 You may instruct the plan trustee on how to vote your shares in the Ingredion Incorporated Stock Fund on the Internet, by telephone, or by mail as described above in "How do I submit proxy or voting instructions if I will not vote at the annual meeting?".
-You must provide your instruction on the Internet or by telephone no later than 11:59 p.m., Eastern Daylight Time, on May 10, 2024, in order to have your shares in the Ingredion Incorporated Stock Fund voted at the annual meeting.
+You must provide your instruction on the Internet or by telephone no later than 11:59 p.m., Eastern Daylight Time, on May 10, 2024, or by mail received no later than 11:59 p.m., Eastern Daylight Time, on May 10, 2024, in order to have your shares in the Ingredion Incorporated Stock Fund voted at the annual meeting.